-Wang Yangming, however, used only a seal, organized an army and defeated the king decisively and efficiently, all by himself.
+Wang Yangming, however, used only a seal, organized an army, and defeated the king decisively and efficiently, all by himself.

 Extraordinary Legacy of Wang Yangming

-A few years later, Wang Yangming’s father passed away, so he resigned his political positions and went back to his hometown.
+A few years later, Wang Yangming’s father passed away, so he resigned from his political positions and went back to his hometown.

-During his mourning period, he also established some schools to teach his philosophy, and wrote many brilliant books to further present his ideas.
+During his mourning period, he also established some schools to teach his philosophy and wrote many brilliant books to further present his ideas.